Logickoi/zmk-artsey/README.md

 Unless otherwise stated all source code is licensed under the [Apache 2 License](LICENSE-APACHE-2.0.txt).

 Unless otherwise stated the non source code contents of this repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE-CC-Attribution-NonCommercial-ShareAlike-4.0-International.txt)

+## Specific notes from Logickoi

+Still learning this.
+Serious caveat emptor to anyone who uses anything I write! ;-)

+With grateful appreciation to everyone upstream whose work made this possible.